chancefry21/chance-portfolio-site/merchandising-analytics/README.md

 - Consider region-specific promotions or merchandising strategies to increase penetration.

 ### 3. Improve Overall Profit Margin
-- Increase prominence of higher-margin items in merchandising and promotional strategy.
+- Increase visibility of higher-margin items in promotional strategy.
-- Reassess vendor contracts for low-margin categories to improve cost structure.
 - Reduce reliance on markdowns by optimizing inventory forecasting and minimizing overstock.
-- Focus on a balanced category mix — mix high-margin with high-velocity items for better profitability.

 ---